 Office Timeline Pro+ will instantly transform your sheet into a PowerPoint visual with Swimlanes and Sub-swimlanes, which you can then customize to perfection.

 - Did you know you can import sub-swimlanes from Excel directly into a template?
 This can help you save time on customizations.

-- You can Sync your Sub-swimlane slide just as you would any other timeline.
+- You can Refresh your Sub-swimlane slide just as you would any other timeline.